rohanpm/more-executors/README.md

 ## Features

 - Futures with implicit retry
+- Futures with implicit cancel on executor shutdown
 - Futures with transformed output values
 - Futures resolved by a caller-provided polling function
 - Convenience API for creating executors